-This is my story of how I cured my acid reflux – and also how I got it!
-If you suffer from it, then we probably have a few things in common.
-But I hope to show you the battle I faced, its ups and downs and how I eventually came out on top.
+This is my story of how I cured my acid reflux… how I got it… with 1st hand lessons learned about our miraculous bodies!
+If you suffer from it, then I hope you can learn a few things here.
+I’ll show you the battle I faced, its ups and downs and how I eventually came out on top.
 It’s a story about taking action, overcoming ignorance, fears, and going against the crowd.

 But I also grew up in a generation where it was normal to eat microwaveable foods from a box or can.
 I even had the misguided idea that using a toaster oven was huge step up from a microwave in cooking and preparing food.
-Nonetheless, microwaves and toaster ovens were the only ways I could prepare any kind of cooked foods.
-The sophistication of boiling water would come much later and my cooking skills would reach their heights once I added grilling on the BBQ to my routine!
+Nonetheless, these were the only ways I could prepare any kind of cooked foods.
+The sophistication of boiling water would come much later and my cooking skills would reach their heights once I added grilling to my routine!

 The Price of Ignorance

 This was the first time I was aware, but my esophagus had been so badly burned by stomach acid that it was raw and swollen.
 The esophagus is the tube that carries food from the mouth to the stomach.
 When it becomes inflamed and raw like this, food can’t pass through without difficulty, especially poorly chewed pieces of meat.
 This is called GERD, or Gastroesophageal Reflux Disease.
-It’s due to stomach acid coming up into the esophagus which causes it to narrow, form ulcers and even lead to cancer.
-Heartburn is the main symptom (but it’s nothing to do with the heart!).
+It’s due to stomach acid coming up into the esophagus which causes it to swell and get very narrow, ulcers forms and this can even lead to cancer.
+Heartburn is also another main symptom (but it’s nothing to do with the heart!).

 Years of bad eating and poor nutrition had weakened my entire digestive system.
 It was to the point where I was unable to actually absorb the few nutrients that I was taking in!
 From this point it’s a quick downward spiral and the root cause for disease as the body rapidly deteriorates.